How to Choose a Career

 There are a lot of things to think about when you’re choosing a major and thinking about your future job.
 Here are just a few of them:

 What Am I Good At?

-Let’s start simple.
+Let’s start with the simple facts.
 What are you skilled at?
-Cooking?
-Writing?
-Making people feel comfortable in your presence?
-Determine where your skills are at and think of the ways you could turn those talents into a major or career.
+Cooking, writing, or making people feel comfortable in your presence?
+Determine your skills and think of the ways you can turn those talents into a major and career.

 What Do I Like?

 Picking an engineering major just because you’re good at math and science won’t do you any good if those subjects make you miserable.
-You need to find your major and career path at least somewhat interesting and enjoyable.
-Choose something you won’t get bored with or be miserable doing.
+You need to find a major and career path that is interesting and enjoyable.
+Choose something that you won’t get bored with or be miserable doing.